dnlbauer/WHAM/README.md

 Features
 ---
 - Fast, especially for small systems
-- Multithreaded
+- Multithreaded (automatically runs on all available cores)
-- Multidimensional
+- Multidimensional (any number of collective variables are possible)
+- Autocorrelation to remove correlated samples
-- Error analysis
+- Error analysis via bootstrapping
 - Unit tested

 Installation